EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 {{< youtube "aircAruvnKk" >}}

 If you only speak english you probably don't know DotCSV, but what you may not know is that DotCSV has an introduction to neural networks and their videos are excellent, the bad part of course is that his videos are in Spanish.
-Go look for your duolinguo App.
+Time to turn on the subtitles.

 {{< youtube "MRIv2IwFTPg" >}}

-But if you already know about neural networks, then, let's start with the fine-tuning concept.
+But if you already know everything about neural networks, then, let's start with the fine-tuning concept.

 ## What is fine-tuning?